kkcmah/ro-costume-viewer-backend/README.md

 Runs app using ts-node-dev with environment set as development or production.

+#### `npm run start:test`

+Runs the app in test mode - mainly used for when running Cypress `npm run cypress:open` from the frontend.

 #### `npm test`

-Launches jest test runner and runs *.test.ts files in src/tests.
+Launches jest test runner and runs \*.test.ts files in src/tests.

 #### `npm run build` followed by `npm start-prod`